 While I was pondering if I might be able to incorporate the fountain into my little herb garden, I wondered over to see if I could find that garden bee flag on my Easter hunt list.

 Come May, the wreath now hangs on my black front door.
 I made the bee wreath and decorative hive embellishment for a Queen DebBee themed, My Favorite Things Party.
-Read more at 3 Adorable Bee-Themed Wreaths for Spring or How to Host an Extraordinary My Favorite Things Party (Part I).
+Read more at Adorable Bee-Themed Wreaths.

 Alas, I came up empty again!
 So I moved on to find outdoor lanterns in many sizes, styles and colors.
 Look at them hanging overhead from old ladders.
 Too many to fit in a single picture.

-That put me in the home décor section, and on my Easter hunt for a table runner to compliment Chocolate Rabbit Centerpiece, Vignette for Easter Table.
+That put me in the home decor section, and on my Easter hunt for a runner to compliment Chocolate Rabbit Easter Table.

-Although tempted to purchase the apron for myself, I’m presently using my birthday apron from friend R. It has a crown on the front of it and say’s, “Queen of Da&% Near Everything!” (because of my nickname, Queen of Theme).
-LOL
+Although tempted to purchase the apron, I’m presently using my birthday apron from friend R. It has a crown on the front of it and say’s, “Queen of Da&% Near Everything!”
+Because of my nickname, Queen of Theme, lol!

 There was a lot of grey and tin tabletop and home décor.
 Like this large Mrs. Farmer Rabbit, by Raz.
 I saw she and her tall hubby while I was Perusing Spring Open House at Old Allegheny Shoppe last week.

 Like I said earlier, a lot of farmhouse chic decor and accessories.